llbuel/ExercismPractice/README.md

 ## Installation

-Make sure to only build and run each exercise subdirectory individually, as each contains a "test.cpp" file, containing the exercise program entry point.
-Building all of ExercismPractice/Cpp/ will result in multiple entry points.

 Must install Catch2 test library to run any program built from the "test.cpp" file.
 Some programs also use date-time calculations using the [Boost C++ Libraries (v1.80)](https://www.boost.org/) -- these are highlighted in the README for the specific exercise.

 ## Usage